jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ### Closing Thoughts

 There comes a time in everyone's life where things end.
 University ending and a full-time job starts.
-Nothing in life really "ends" completely in the traditional sense.
-I still talk to people either recently graduated, looking to graduate soon, looking to apply to Uwaterloo, or just starting out undergrad.
+Nothing in life really "ends" completely in the traditional sense. (akin to the Watchmen comic I showed above) I still talk to people either recently graduated, looking to graduate soon, looking to apply to Uwaterloo, or just starting out undergrad.
 Looking back the hardships that impeded my success early on served as guidance to where I would eventually land.
+There were things I believe to be prophetic of success or things I would work towards that may have had no impact overall.
+Other small things I didn't even notice ended up having substantial impact on me without me knowing.
+It is hard to truly predict your path.

 - I did not envision graduating with a CS degree in 2014.
 I started as a Science and Business Major and deciding later on that it wasn't a good fit for me.